ntrrg/ntdocutils/README.rst

 * Filter content by OS, distributions, categories or any other filters you want.

-* Attachments, print friendly and more.
+* Attachments, print, translations linking and more.

+* Print friendly and responsiveness.

 * Theme customization.